Buying and selling a home during coronavirus

-Many property professionals, from mortgage brokers to surveyors, are also experiencing delays due to demand for their services at a time when staff are working from home, may be self-isolating, and dealing with a backlog of work following lockdown.
+Many property professionals, from mortgage brokers to surveyors, are also experiencing delays due to high demand for their services at a time when staff are working from home or just beginning to return to the office.

 How to avoid delays when buying and selling a home during coronavirus